 The images below compares a map of Kotte, found in Sir Paul E. Pieris’s book, ‘Ceylon: The Portuguese Era’, with a present day map from Google Maps, and provides a guide to the changes that have taken place over the years.
 The development of the parliament complex and Waters Edge hotel has altered the water bodies considerably.
 Land filing by individual owners has reclaimed most of the marsh land that provided security to the walled city of old Kotte.

-Remains of the Drawbridge: The entrances to the fortified fort of Kotte was thru a few passes guarded by bastions.
+Northern Entrance and Drawbridge: The entrances to the fortified fort of Kotte was thru a few passes guarded by bastions.
 The main one was situated on the northern tip of the fortress of Kotte and gave entrance to the road to Colombo.
-This pass was known as the pass of Ambalama and fortified by a
+This pass was known as the pass of Ambalama, and was fortified by a

 Traveling down Kotte Road, the next left turn leads one down the Palace (Maligawa) Road.
-Unfortunately the name board you find at the top of this lane will be the closest thing you will ever come close to a palace.
-No trace of the royal complex consisting of the royal palace, royal courts, ponds and
+Unfortunately the name board you find at the top of this lane will be the closest thing you will ever come close to a Royal Palace.
+No trace of the royal complex consisting of the royal palace, royal courts, ponds

-The present day Alakeshwara road leads one to the remains of what is known as the Alakesvara Palace.
-To visit the place, turn left on to the Alakeshwara road and take the first left turn.
-This road leads you to the remains.
-This is now a protected site of the Archeological Department.
-The palace
+The present day Alakeshwara road leads one to the remains of what is known as the ruins of the Alakeswara Palace.
+To visit the palace, turn in to Alakeshwara road and take the first lane to the left.
+This road leads you to the site.
+The remains and the accompanying ground is now secured, enclosed

-The Rampart road a little further down Kotte Road, thankfully leads you to some remains of the great rampart, and the south moat known as the ‘Atul Diya Agala’.
-To visit the remains turn into Rampart Road, take a right turn from the T-junction and turn right again into Rampart Road – First Lane.
-This
+The Rampart road a little further down Kotte Road, thankfully leads you to some remains of the great rampart, and the southern moat known as the ‘Athul Diya Agala’.
+To visit the remains turn into Rampart Road, take a right turn from the T-junction and turn right again into – First Lane.
+This lane leads you

 Crossing the Kotte road across from Rampart Road, will lead you to Angampitiya Road.
-At the end of this road you will find a few remains of the western defenses of the city.
-The ramparts have become convenient boundary walls for the lucky residents. ( Who else can boast of having a boundary wall dating
+Towards the end of this road you will find remains of the western defenses of the city.
+Parts of the ramparts, and the remains of a bastion could be seen here.
+The remains of the ramparts have become convenient boundary walls

 By the side of the Kotte Road, just beyond Angampitiya Road, is the E. W. Perera Archeological Museum – Kotte.
 This is situated at the former home of the legendary freedom fighter E. W. Perera.
 The house is known as the ‘Ihala Walauwa’, and the adjoining sister property is known as ‘Pahala Walauwa’.
 The museum is